 Vision: To provide students with an outstanding and equivalent Great Hearts education in an online form.

-Students will be enrolled in courses and taught by teachers with regular video contact.
+Students are enrolled in courses and taught by teachers with regular video contact.

-Lower school (elementary) students will experience lessons and video contact with their teacher every day, and upper school (middle and high school) students will have three lessons on average with each classroom teacher per week, including both synchronous and asynchronous video.
-Humane Letters seminars will take place for all high school students.
-Participation in these activities will be required for student attendance.
-Zoom tutoring will be available, and students will be assessed every week and held to the same academic standards as their in-building peers.
+Lower school (elementary) students experience lessons and video contact with their teacher every day, and upper school (middle and high school) students have three lessons on average with each classroom teacher per week, including both synchronous and asynchronous video.
+Participation in these activities is required for student attendance.
+Zoom tutoring is available, and students are assessed every week and held to the same academic standards as their in-building peers.

 Anchors of Our Approach

 The fundamentals of a Great Hearts education are rich and rigorous subject matter grounded in truth, goodness, and beauty, high expectations for academics and behavior, and vibrant school culture and community.
 We know that these are the reasons families choose Great Hearts, and we know that this is what families desire in a robust distance learning option.

 Great Hearts Online students learn the same subjects and take the same courses as they would in person.
 They receive instruction that is equivalent, but not identical: lessons delivered by teachers may be over live video or may be pre-recorded; lessons and tests may be shorter and more frequent than in the classroom; independent student activity may be unsupervised rather than under the watchful, real-time classroom eye of the teacher.
 While Great Hearts Online students progress through the curriculum at a similar pace to their in-building peers and reach the same endpoint, they may spend less time on some topics and more time on others to ensure that the most essential knowledge and skills are mastered for future years.